 You may also have heard the term “lifestyle creep,” which is the same thing.

-When income creeps up, so does the lifestyle, which comes with inherent issues for many Canadians.
+When income creeps up, so does the lifestyle, which has inherent issues for many Canadians.

-During my ten years of blogging, I’ve stood by “It’s Not About How Much Money You Make, It’s How You Save it.”
+During my ten years of blogging, I’ve stood by the “It’s Not About How Much Money You Make; it’s How You Save it.”

-As interest rates rise with the Bank of Canada, many Canadians will feel the punch from gas to groceries and everything else in between.
+As interest rates rise with the Bank of Canada, many Canadians will feel the punch from gas to groceries.

 Why Interest Rates Attempt To Combat Inflation

 Interest rates attempt to combat inflation to try and tame consumer spending.

 When interest rates increase, consumers are less likely to buy something at an inflated cost.

 The problem is that some of the stuff suffering from inflation is stuff we need.